Harrington Emerson: Earlier efforts in the field of systematizing management

-Emerson's earlier efforts in the field of systematizing management were in organizing and standardizing one of the new western state universities, the University of Nebraska, of which for six years he was registrar, secretary of the faculty, and head of a department.
+Emerson's earlier efforts in the field of systematizing management were in organizing and standardizing one of the new western state universities, the University of Nebraska–Lincoln, of which for six years he was registrar, secretary of the faculty, and head of a department.
 It was not until some years after this that he entered the profession of reorganizing industrial plants.

 In 1895 he began a rapid survey of these, determining what their product and costs were compared to what they ought to be.
 In 1900 or 1902, he checked up minutely the losses occurring in the use of materials, while planning, scheduling, and dispatching work through a large factory.

 Of all Emerson's undertakings, however, that which has attracted the most attention was his "betterment work" introduced into the shops of the Santa Fe Railway during three years beginning in 1904.
 He has installed his system partially, though in no instance completely, in some 200 different plants from Alaska to Mexico, from Louisiana to Canada, from Southern California to Maine.
 These activities were carried on through the Emerson Company, which late 1910s employs between forty and fifty efficiency specialists.